lambdaxymox/miscellaneous-scripts/README.md

 # Assorted Bash Scripts
 This is a collection of assorted useful bash scripts.
+This repository is updated as needed.